coder/coder/docs/about.md

 - support ARM, Windows, Linux, and MacOS workspaces
 - modify pod/container spec: add disks, manage network policy, environment variables
 - use VM/dedicated workspaces: develop with Kernel features, container knowledge not required
-- enable persistant workspaces: just like a local machine, but faster and in the cloud
+- enable persistent workspaces: just like a local machine, but faster and in the cloud

-Coder includes [production-ready templates](./examples) for use on Kubernetes, AWS EC2, Google Cloud, Azure, and more.
+Coder includes [production-ready templates](../examples) for use on Kubernetes, AWS EC2, Google Cloud, Azure, and more.

 ## What Coder is not